sleeptoken/zettelkasten/Race Condition.md

 - create a new group of only 2 requests of `POST /my-account/change-email`
 - one having the email of the admin and the other having the email w our email server domain
 - send the group in parallel, we get an email asking us to confirm to change the email to `admin@email`
 ### Session-based locking mechanisms

 Some frameworks attempt to prevent accidental data corruption by using some form of request locking.
 For example, PHP's native session handler module only processes one request per session at a time.
 If you notice that all of your requests are being processed sequentially, try sending each of them using a different session token.
+### Partial construction race conditions

+Many applications create objects in multiple steps, which may introduce a temporary middle state in which the object is exploitable.

+For example, when registering a new user, an application may create the user in the database and set their API key using two separate SQL statements.
+This leaves a tiny window in which the user exists, but their API key is uninitialized.

+This kind of behavior paves the way for exploits whereby you inject an input value that returns something matching the uninitialized database value, such as an empty string, or null in JSON, and this is compared as part of a security control.

+It's possible to cause similar partial construction collisions with a password rather than an API key.
+However, as passwords are hashed, this means you need to inject a value that makes the hash digest match the uninitialized value.
+### Time-sensitive attacks

+When high-resolution timestamps are used instead of cryptographically secure random strings to generate security tokens.

+Consider a password reset token that is only randomized using a timestamp.
+In this case, it might be possible to trigger two password resets for two different users, which both use the same token.
+All you need to do is time the requests so that they generate the same timestamp.

 ### References
 https://portswigger.net/web-security/race-conditions